|Me at 8 years. I made it. |

 And this all came flooding back to me when I heard Graham Moore who won Best Adapted Screenplay for "The Imitation Game".
 His words could have saved me a lot of grief.
 And a lot of lost lives.

-I am very excited the government has brought in such an important and life saving curriculum.
+I am very excited the Ontario Government has brought in such an important and life saving curriculum.

 So many like me didn't make it, so many struggled much more, some still live with the scars.
 Post Traumatic Stress Disorder, from high school, no less.